-As one of 45 formerly HRSA-funded GECs in the country, the Texas Consortium Geriatrics Education Center (TCGEC), established in October 1985 and located at HCOA, is comprised of nine academic institutions.
+As one of 45 formerly HRSA-funded GECs in the country, the Texas Consortium Geriatrics Education Center (TCGEC) was established in October 1985, located at HCOA and comprised nine academic institutions.
 Federal funding for all GECs ended on June 30, 2016.
-Dr. Robert Roush serves as director.
-The members of the consortium are Baylor College of Medicine, UT-Pan American University, Texas Southern University, Prairie View A&M University School of Nursing, The University of Texas- Health Science Center Tyler, South Texas College, Texas A & M University, University of Houston-Downtown, and Texas Woman's University.
-Member institutions collaborate to advance the development of health professionals' capabilities to improve the lives of older Texans, through programs, service delivery activities, and resources in the field of aging.
-The TCGEC sponsors a bi-monthly series, Interprofessional Geriatrics Clinical Experiences, a distance learning program and other programming.
+Dr. Robert Roush served as director for all 31 years.
+The members of the consortium were Baylor College of Medicine, UT-Pan American University, Texas Southern University, Prairie View A&M University School of Nursing, The University of Texas- Health Science Center Tyler, South Texas College, Texas A & M University, University of Houston-Downtown, and Texas Woman's University.
+Member institutions collaborated to advance the development of health professionals' capabilities to improve the lives of older Texans through educational programs, service delivery activities, and resources in the field of aging.
+The TCGEC sponsored the bi-monthly series Interprofessional Geriatrics Clinical Experiences, a distance learning program and other programming.
 To date, over 70,000 health professionals have attended TCGEC offerings.